Anomalous electron states: SMOOTHING OF THE SINGULARITY

 \section{SMOOTHING OF THE SINGULARITY}

 Under the action of electromagnetic fluctuations an electron ``vibrates'' within the certain region of the size $r_L$.
 The mean displacement amplitude $\langle\vec u\rangle=0$ but the mean squared displacement $\langle u^2\rangle=r^{2}_{L}$.
-The same effect results in the Lamb shift of energy levels when the electron probes various parts of the potential due to ``vibrations'' \cite{WEL,MIG,KOL}.
 In this case the effective potential can be estimated as

+The second term in (\ref{146a}) is a quantum mechanical perturbation resulting in the Lamb shift of energy levels \cite{WEL,MIG,KOL}.
+This shift can be interpreted in terms of an electron which probes various parts of the potential due to ``vibrations``.

 When the electron in the well is characterized by the classical frequency $\Omega$,